Relocation Guide · Last updated 3 June 2026

 Key Points

-• Gibraltar income tax is low, with no capital gains tax, inheritance tax, or wealth tax.
+- Gibraltar income tax is low, with no capital gains tax, inheritance tax, wealth tax, or VAT.

-• The July 2026 Gibraltar/EU border treaty does not affect British citizens' rights to live in Gibraltar.
+- The Gibraltar/EU border treaty expected on 15 July 2026 does not affect British citizens' right to live in Gibraltar.

 The Short Answer: Yes, British Citizens Can Move to Gibraltar